Pythagoras: Death

 Pythagoras's emphasis on dedication and asceticism are credited with aiding in Croton's decisive victory over the neighboring colony of Sybaris in 510 BC.
 After the victory, some prominent citizens of Croton proposed a democratic constitution, which the Pythagoreans rejected.
 The supporters of democracy, headed by Cylon and Ninon, the former of whom is said to have been irritated by his exclusion from Pythagoras's brotherhood, roused the populace against them.
 Followers of Cylon and Ninon attacked the Pythagoreans during one of their meetings, either in the house of Milo or in some other meeting-place.
-Accounts of the attack are often contradictory and many probably confused it with later anti-Pythagorean rebellions.
+Accounts of the attack are often contradictory and many probably confused it with the later anti-Pythagorean rebellions, such as the one in Metapontum in 454 BC.
 The building was apparently set on fire, and many of the assembled members perished; only the younger and more active members managed to escape.

 Sources disagree regarding whether Pythagoras was present when the attack occurred and, if he was, whether or not he managed to escape.
 In some accounts, Pythagoras was not at the meeting when the Pythagoreans were attacked because he was on Delos tending to the dying Pherecydes.
 According to another account from Dicaearchus, Pythagoras was at the meeting and managed to escape, leading a small group of followers to the nearby city of Locris, where they pleaded for sanctuary, but were denied.
 They reached the city of Metapontum, where they took shelter in the temple of the Muses and died there of starvation after forty days without food.
 Another tale recorded by Porphyry claims that, as Pythagoras's enemies were burning the house, his devoted students laid down on the ground to make a path for him to escape by walking over their bodies across the flames like a bridge.
 Pythagoras managed to escape, but was so despondent at the deaths of his beloved students that he committed suicide.
 A different legend reported by both Diogenes Laërtius and Iamblichus states that Pythagoras almost managed to escape, but that he came to a fava bean field and refused to run through it, since doing so would violate his teachings, so he stopped instead and was killed.
 This story seems to have originated from the writer Neanthes, who told it about later Pythagoreans, not about Pythagoras himself.